hapify/hapify/docs/templating/model-object.md

 # Model object

-This document describes the structure of the object that represent a model when writing a template.
+This document describes the structure of the object that represents a model when writing a template.

-The second part of the document explained how the Hapify syntax map this object properties to an understandable syntax.
+The second part of the document explains how the Hapify syntax map this object properties to an understandable syntax.

 Before reading this, you should have a look to the [key-concepts](../../concepts/key-concepts/) section.